Camp on Sydney Harbour: Family Camping at Cockatoo Island

 Deluxe Two-Bedroom Waterfront Package: The pick for families who want a little more room to move.
 Two tents plus a sheltered table area make this a comfortable base for a longer stay.

-For full details on inclusions, maximum occupancy and current pricing, head to Cockatoo Island.
+For full details on inclusions, maximum occupancy and current pricing, head to the Cockatoo Island campground overview.

 Campground Facilities: Better Than You'd Think

-This isn't roughing it.
+You might be camping, but you won't be roughing it.
 Campers have access to a well-equipped communal kitchen with sheltered facilities, including 10 barbecues, boiling water, two fridges, microwaves, a vending machine and seating for 50 people.
-Hot showers and toilets are also available.
+Dedicated toilets, hot showers and a laundry ($4 per load) are also available.

 The Campfire Experience

-There's a campground fire pit located towards the slipways (weather dependent) where families can gather after dark to toast marshmallows and swap stories under the stars.
-It's the kind of simple, old-fashioned fun that kids remember for years.
+Located near the island's historic, dockyard-era slipways, the campground's fire pit (weather-dependent) is a place where families can gather after dark, toast marshmallows and swap stories under the stars.
+It's the kind of simple, old-fashioned fun that kids will cherish and remember for years to come.

 Campground Cinema

-Yes, there's even a campground cinema!
-Located in the convict precinct on the upper island, movies screen at a designated time every night for campers of all ages.
+Yes, there's even a cinema especially for campers!
+Located next to the former convict prison (1839 - 1869) on the upper island, movies screen at a designated time every night for campers of all ages.
 Pack the blankets and settle in for a film with one of the best settings in Sydney.
+Confectionery and other snacks available for purchase at the island's visitor and accommodation centre.

 Food and Drink: Your Options

-Prefer to travel light on groceries?
-Between the two on-site food options and the fully equipped kitchen, you can absolutely get by without hauling a full esky onto the ferry.
+Between the two on-site cafes and the fully-equipped campground kitchen, you can absolutely get by without hauling a full esky onto the ferry.

 Explore all your Eat and Drink options.